Energy storage and coherence in closed and open quantum batteries: Models study

+This result gives a quantitative evaluation of the energy extracted in a quantum many-body quench since the work extracted is basically upper bounded by twice the square root of the coherence of $H_0$ (See Eq.~(\ref{eq:goodbadugly})).
+As confirmed by our numerical evaluation, this upper bound increases exponentially fast in the number of spins.
+Consequently, for the quench parameters in Fig.~\ref{fig:figureXY}, this bound is larger than the exact work for a few orders of magnitude.
+The exponential scaling is more apparent for the upper bounds of the power.
+Hence, these upper bounds can be very loose for many-body systems.

-The first upper bound we are interested in is the bounds of work in terms of the coherence of the initial state in the basis of the time evolution operators.
+The more interesting case is the upper bound (A) of the work in terms of the coherence of the initial state in the basis of the time evolution operators.
 The the quench Hamiltonian is time-independent, hence the eigen-basis of the unitary evolution operator $U$ is the basis of the Hamiltonian itself, i.e.,

 Here, $\alpha_k$ is either $0$ or $1$, and the string $\alpha = \{\alpha_k,\alpha_{-k}\}_{k>0}$ labels posibble configurations of all $\alpha_k$'s.
 There are $2^N$ possible configurations corresponding to the $2^N$ projectors.